Research and develop ideas, new products and services

 In most cases, a phased approach to the product development process will help you keep schedule, resources and costs under control.

-Use our checklist to help you develop a product or service or, for more information on managing projects, see how to manage your research, design and development.
+Use our checklist to help you develop a product or service or find more guidance on the development process from Innovate NI.